 Find post office locations on the USPS website.

-• Medium size 3 - 11" x 5.5" - The medium size is wide enough that large envelopes and magazines can be stacked flat.
+• Medium (Size 3 – 11" x 5.5"): Wide enough to lay large envelopes and magazines flat for easier storage.

 Picking the right size depends on how much mail you get, what type of mail you receive, and how often you pick up your mail.
-Based on some statistics plus extra padding, we estimate that a typical mailbox receives less than 6 pieces of mail per week.
+Based on some statistics, we estimate that a typical mailbox receives less than 6 pieces of mail per week.

 • Most small size postal boxes are sufficient for personal or business mail that you pick up once a week.